dftbplus/dftbplus/INSTALL.rst

   also MPI-aware (and must have been built with the same MPI-framework as DFTB+).

-**Important notes** on external libraries:
+**Important notes on external libraries**:

 * Make sure that external libraries are compiled with the same precision models for the variables (same integer and floating point values) as DFTB+.
 Also, they should have been preferably built with the same compiler and with similar compiler flags than DFTB+.
+(See the Troubleshooting section for further information.)

-* Several external libraries provide CMake or Pkg-Config export files (e.g. ELSI, PLUMED, MAGMA).
-It is essential for their detection that your environment variables ``CMAKE_PREFIX_PATH`` and ``PKG_CONFIG_PATH`` are set up correctly and contain the corresponding paths to those external libraries.
+* External libraries on non-standard locations (as typical on HPC-systems) can only be reliable found by CMake if their library path occurs in the ``CMAKE_PREFIX_PATH`` environment variable. **Make sure that your CMAKE_PREFIX_PATH environment variable contains all relevant paths!**

 In order to execute the code tests and validate them against precalculated results, you will additionally need: